 For most, this “knowing” is subconscious.
 That is, a part of us knows, but consciously, we don’t connect with this reality.

-For some of us, however, as we get older, this realization becomes more conscious.
+For some of us, however, this realization becomes more conscious as we age.
 (If you’re reading this, that likely includes you.)

 We know the difference between when we’re operating from our higher potential and when we’re not.

 But why do we often fail to operate from our innate power in the first place?

 One reason is that our brains rarely function the way they’re designed to run.